Timeshift channel: Italy

 In Italy the main Timeshift channels provider is Sky and most of their channels have a time delay of one hour.
 In the past, some channels like Sky Uno, Fox and Fox Crime had two-hours delay channels but all of them were closed.

 Poland

 In Poland, there are two timeshift channels.
-Private, commercial TVN HD +1 was launched on May 1, 2010 and regional TVS HD +1 on April 30, 2010.
+Private, commercial TVN HD +1 was launched on May 1, 2010, and regional TVS HD +1 on April 30, 2010.

 United Kingdom (UK)

-In the United Kingdom, most timeshift channels have a time delay of one hour, and are thus described as a +1 channel – for instance, ITV2 has a timeshift channel known as ITV2 +1. +2 channels, with a delay of two hours, also exist.
+In the United Kingdom, most timeshift channels have a time delay of one hour, and are thus described as a +1 channel – for instance, U&Gold has a timeshift channel known as U&Gold +1.
+Not all channels are named like this, for example the timeshift channel of U&Dave is named U&DaveJaVu, and the timeshift channel of High Street TV 1 is named High Street TV 3. +2 channels, with a delay of two hours, also used to exist.
 The most notable of these was Fox, formerly known as FX.
+However, there are currently no more +2 channels on air, with the last remaining +2 channel, TLC +2, being shut down on 27 April 2018.
 Most timeshift channels are available only via pay television, though a fair number also have availability through the digital terrestrial television Freeview platform, with some Freeview +1 networks limited in availability by a region's transmitter station reach (such as London/Crystal Palace or Manchester/Winter Hill).
 50 timeshift channels are carried over Sky, whilst 31 are available through Virgin Media.